sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 When you are copying and pasting instructions onto the command line you should try and understand all elements of the instruction before executing!

 Instructions:
-1. Open File Explorer, navigate to https://stats4.sgul.ac.uk/rstudio/
+1. Open a web browser and navigate to https://stats4.sgul.ac.uk/rstudio/
 2. Click "New Project"
 3. Select "New Directory", "New Project" and call your directory "NGS_workshop" or something similar.
 This will create a new R project and directory on your H drive with this name.
 4. Navigate to the Terminal tab of the Console pane (on the left hand side of Rstudio).
 We will be working using this as a command line interface for running jobs on the stats4 server.